 - In a 12-inch (30-cm) skillet over medium-high heat, warm 2 teaspoons of the oil until just smoking.
 Add patty and cook, without moving it, until browned, 2 to 3 minutes.
 Flip and continue to cook until well browned on second side, 2 to 3 minutes longer (very center will be raw).
 Transfer patty to cutting board and chop into 1/8- to 1/4-inch (3- to 6-mm) pieces.

 - In a large pot over high heat, bring 4 quarts water to a boil.
 Add pasta and 1 tablespoon salt and cook, stirring often, until al dente.
-Reserve 1 1/2 cups cooking water, then drain pasta in a colander and return it to pot.
+Reserve 1 1/2 cups cooking water, then drain pasta in a and return it to pot.

 - Meanwhile, in now-empty skillet over medium heat, warm 3 teaspoons oil.
 Add mushrooms and remaining pinch salt and cook, stirring frequently, until browned, 7 to 9 minutes.
 Stir in remaining garlic, remaining 1/2 teaspoon rosemary, remaining 1/2 teaspoon pepper, and remaining 2 teaspoons oil and cook until fragrant, about 30 seconds.